 Options if Denied Based on Credit

-The Direct Loan Origination Center will notify the parent borrower via U.S. Mail if the Federal Direct Parent PLUS loan credit check is denied.
+The Direct Loan Origination Center will notify the borrower if the Federal Direct PLUS loan credit check is denied.
 The Financial Planning Office does not provide notice if your credit check was denied.
 If the credit check is denied, there are three options:

 - Request a review of the credit check due to inaccurate information on the credit report by contacting the Direct Loan Origination Center at 1-800-557-7394

 - You can obtain an endorser’s signature.
 Your endorser must also pass a credit check.
 Additional information is available by contacting the Direct Loan Origination Center

-- Your child may be eligible to receive additional Federal Direct Unsubsidized Loan money as a result of your Plus Loan denial.
+- Undergraduate students may be eligible to receive additional Federal Direct Unsubsidized Loan money as a result of a Parent Plus Loan denial.
 Your child is not obligated to borrow these funds – additional amounts are listed below.
 If you would like more information about these additional funds, please contact our office.